togaritogarikun/setting/README.md

     % ./MDEsetting.sh

-You will be required to enter the password of your mac in both cases.
+You will be required to enter the password of your mac in both cases, because 'make install' will be executed with 'sudo'.

 ## Appendix: oGsetting.sh